-- Plans are in place for the wellbeing of the pupil while they are in the care of the school. - The class teacher and TA will keep careful track of the child and record any observations. - School nurse or specialist nurses will be consulted to provide expert advice. - If appropriate, a request for statutory assessment will be made and additional interventions and strategies are put into place to support the children. - The progress is shared every term with parents and pupils - If pupils have an Education and Health Care Plan (EHCP) then they have yearly Annual Reviews to review their progress.
+- while they are in the care of the school.
+The class teacher and TA will keep careful track of the child and record any observations. - School nurse or specialist nurses will be consulted to provide expert advice. - If appropriate, a request for statutory assessment will be made and additional interventions and strategies are put into place to support the children. - The progress is shared every term with parents and pupils - If pupils have an Education and Health Care Plan (EHCP) then they have yearly Annual Reviews to review their progress.